laurentperrinet/laurentperrinet.github.io/content/publication/perrinet-06-cns/index.md

----
-abstract: 'We describe the theoretical formulation of a learning algorithm in a model of the primary visual cortex (V1) and present results of the efficiency of this algorithm by comparing it to the SparseNet algorithm (Olshausen, 1996).
+---abstract: 'We describe the theoretical formulation of a learning algorithm in a model of the primary visual cortex (V1) and present results of the efficiency of this algorithm by comparing it to the SparseNet algorithm (Olshausen, 1996).
 As the SparseNet algorithm, it is based on a model of signal synthesis as a Linear Generative Model